Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Proof of Theorem

-Like the energy calculation, the errors in ERI-contractions and orbital energies consist of specific quadrature errors.
-In both cases, we can show that the Madelung constant correction is connected to certain singularity subtraction methods and can significantly reduce the corresponding dominant quadrature errors. \begin{lem}[Error in ERI-contractions] In CCD$(n)$ calculation with any $n > 0$, the finite-size error in the ERI-contractions using exact amplitude $t_n$ without any corrections has its entries bounded as
+Like the energy calculation, the errors in ERI contractions and orbital energies consist of specific quadrature errors.
+In both cases, we can show that the Madelung constant correction is connected to certain singularity subtraction methods and can significantly reduce the corresponding dominant quadrature errors. \begin{lem}[Error in ERI contractions] In CCD$(n)$ calculation with any $n > 0$, the finite-size error in the ERI contractions using exact amplitude $t_n$ without any corrections has its entries bounded as

 The Madelung constant correction reduces this error as